visualcommunicationdesign/visualcommunicationdesign.github.io/material.md

 # Assignment
 The assignment consists of 3 parts: analysis, evaluation and creation.
-I will upload the pdf file later.
+We will upload the pdf file later and include the 10 subjects also later.

 # Lecture slides